 War Memorial Museum - Water Tower

-This building was built in 1883 as a water tower and stored the horse-drawn fire engine until 1912.
-The United Daughters of the Confederacy chapter used it as their meeting hall and converted it to a museum in 1962.
+This building was constructed in 1883 as a water tower and stored Columbus’ horse-drawn fire engine until 1912.
+The walls are 32″ thick and it is made of 400,000 locally handcrafted bricks.

-The museum is dedicated to Colorado County veterans of all wars and houses local and county history.
-It includes history of local veterans from the Civil War, Spanish American War, WWI, WWII, Korean War and Vietnam War.
+The War Memorial Museum is dedicated to Colorado County veterans of all wars.
+It houses history of local veterans from the Civil War, Spanish American War, WWI, WWII, Korean War, and Vietnam War.
 Displays include personal and military items and photographs.
-The second floor displays local and county historical photos and histories, a doll collection, carpentry and cobbler tools and archaeological findings.
+The second floor displays local historical photos and histories, a doll collection, carpentry and cobbler tools, and archaeological findings.